 While the term “fleece” is generically used to refer to a deeply-piled fabric, in the context we use it here we’re referring more specifically to polar fleeces.
 Polar fleece is made from a synthetic fiber, most often polyethylene terephthalate.
-This fabric is best known for its ability to retain heat like wool does, but at a fraction of even the lightest wool’s weight.
+This fabric is best known for its ability to retain heat as wool does but at a fraction of even the lightest wool’s weight.

-So your supplier suggests a Cordura 300 denier fabric with a fusible interfacing for those gym bags you want made...
+So your supplier suggests a Cordura 300 denier fabric with fusible interfacing for those gym bags you want to be made...
 Or perhaps you’re following a jacket pattern that calls for a twilled gabardine with a polyester satin lining.

 In the world of fabrics, knowing what these terms mean can spell the difference between staying warm and dry or getting frozen and thoroughly soaked.

 Denier: Pronounced /den-YAY/, this is the term used to describe the measurement of a yarn’s thickness and thus the weight per unit length.
 As one might guess, a higher number means a thicker thread, coarser material, and heavier density.

 If you’re looking for a good fabric for gym bags, backpacks, and durable totes then a 200-500 dernier water-resistant fabric would do the trick.

 This term is used to describe a type of fabric or textile that goes on the inside (or unseen side) of a fabric.
 Primarily used to add rigidity, shape, and strength to textiles, interfacing can come in fusible and non-fusible variants.